These vegan black bean tacos are super quick and easy to prepare for a delicious vegetarian meal.

 Cook that for 1 minute to toast, then add the black beans and water.
 Stir well and cook for 6-8 minutes, mashing up some of the beans, until thickened.

-Quick Note: I used 5 cups total of black beans, which is 2 x 19 oz cans.
+Quick Note: I used 5 cups of black beans, which is 2 x 19 oz cans.
 This makes a large amount but you can store leftovers in the fridge for more tacos, a breakfast side, burritos and bowls.

 Note that you are rinsing one can and using the entirety of the other can, including the liquid.